nobourge/nobourge/README.md

 <!-- About Me -->
 Hi!
-I'm a technical documentation specialist and junior software developer with a strong interest in automatization, artificial intelligence, augmented reality and extropy.
+I'm a technical documentation specialist and junior software developer with a focus on exploration, automation, artificial intelligence, information visualization, augmented reality and extropy.

 <!-- Contact Me -->
 ### Contact